Brandon Lee: 1991 to 1993: Hollywood breakthrough

+Aware that being Bruce Lee's son helped his marketability, Lee hoped to use action movies to become a mainstream star like Johnny Depp.
 In the fall, while doing publicity for Rapid Fire, Lee landed the lead role in Alex Proyas' The Crow, an adaptation of a comic book by the same name.
 It tells the story of Eric Draven (Lee), a rock musician raised from the dead by a supernatural crow to avenge his own death as well as the rape and murder of his fiancée by a dangerous gang in his city.
 According to producer Jeff Most, Lee had good insight on the character and liked the lyrical lines within the script, but did not want the dialogue to spread aimlessly.
 Hence, Lee focused on the brevity and rhythm of the lines of dialogue to make the character threatening.
 In preparation for the fight sequence, Most said that director Proyas and Lee studied martial arts movies.
 Also according to Most, Lee did not want metaphysical characters besides his own in the film.
 Costumer Roberta Bile said that Lee modelled Draven after singer Chris Robinson.
 Lee convinced the team to hire Jeff Imada who became the stunt coordinator; he and Imada oversaw the fight choreography.

 Imada and Lee agreed that the character of Eric Draven would not do conventional martial arts moves; his movements would be unique.
 He is a character without formal martial arts training who was given supernatural abilities upon resurrection.
 With this in mind, they added aerobics to Draven's fighting style.
 Both Imada and Most said Lee was pleased to incorporate his martial arts to the design of the character, without it being part of the story.
 Imada said that in order to look like a rocker and not an action hero, Lee went on a strict diet weeks before shooting in order to remove a lot of bulk, and would even weigh the food he ate.
 Lee also focused on cardiovascular exercise with a stairmaster, did repetitions on lighter weights to elongate and stretch his muscles, and did aerobics to lose body fat rapidly.
 During pre-production, Imada said that in order to get into character for the resurrection, Lee bought bags of ice in which he submerged himself, because Lee hypothesized that the feeling of resurrection must be freezing cold.
 The resurrection scene was shot the first night of production, during the winter.
 Imada was surprised that Lee requested the bags of ice because of the weather, and the fact that he was already barefoot and bare-naked.
 Key hairstylist Michelle Johnson said that in rain scenes Lee would soak himself prior to filming the scenes, where he would act without a shirt in cold weather.
 The film crew was impressed with his performance and dedication.